iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part I.md

 We repeat the same proof ideas, but proving several variants of Nesterov using one single formulations of PPM and the ideas of similar triangle.

 See [Nesterov Type Acceleration via Proximal Point Method Part II](Nesterov%20Type%20Acceleration%20via%20Proximal%20Point%20Method%20Part%20II.md) for more stories.

----
-### **The Ultimate AGM Form**

-In this section, we introduce the ultimate triangular form that can be used to derive a lot of the variants of the Nesterov Accelerated Gradient method.